xrex-stone/ElasticAPM-Demo/README.md

 ## Close Test Environment

 ```
 docker-compose down
 ```

-Also, shutdown the Java and python Application.
+Also, shutdown the Java and Python Application.

-## Node
+## Note
 To communicate with Elastic APM server, we need to set APM secret key for all of them.
 In this example, we use `set_your_secret_key_for_APM_server`, please change in your production.